 The main aim of anal fissure treatment is to reduce the pressure on your anal canal.
 You can achieve this by making stools soft to minimize discomfort and bleeding.
 Your doctor will start with regular treatments first and include the following:

-Dietary changes like increasing intake of high fibre foods and fibre supplements
+- Dietary changes like increasing intake of high fiber foods and fiber supplements

 Following these practices will heal most fissures within several weeks to months.